PRODUCTION VALUE

 Day rates for extras + fees from casting agencies:

-Sources of information and usefull addresses
+Sources of information and useful addresses